-Over the last decade, since 1996, Semir Gerkhan (played by Erdogan Atalay) has change several partners so far, including Tom Kranich (René Steinke) and Jan Richter (Christian Oliver).The long-lasting police station chief Mrs Engelhardt also included.
+During the course of the series, since 1996, Semir Gerkhan (played by Erdogan Atalay) has changed several partners, including Tom Kranich (René Steinke) and Jan Richter (Christian Oliver), the long-lasting police station chief Mrs Engelhardt also included.
 See more »

 Was this review helpful to you?